scala-network/DefyX/doc/design.md

 ### 1.3 Verification time

 Since the purpose of the proof of work is to be used in a trustless peer-to-peer network, network participants must be able to quickly verify if a proof is valid or not.
 This puts an upper bound on the complexity of the proof of work algorithm.
-In particular, we set a goal for DefyX to be at least as fast to verify as the CryptoNight hash function [[15](https://cryptonote.org/cns/cns008.txt)], which it aims to replace.
+In particular, we set a goal for RandomX to be at least as fast to verify as the CryptoNight hash function [[15](https://cryptonote.org/cns/cns008.txt)], which it aims to replace.

 ### 1.4 Memory-hardness